 We feel that more sophisticated stoves are somewhat overdoing it, and we feel that the best wood burning backpacking stove is a simple one..

-The Firebox Ultralight Titanium Nano struck us as an excellent candidate.
+The Firebox Ultralight Titanium Nano struck us as an excellent wood burning stove.
 It’s compact and lightweight and has proven sturdy too.
 It’s extremely simple to unfold and use, has good airflow, easy access for cross-feeding, and rotating arms for stability and using smaller pots.